PEDALab/PEDALab/content/publications/computer-vision-yield-estimation-2024.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "*Journal of Agricultural Robotics, 2*(1)"
+publication: "Frontiers in Agronomy"
-publication_short: "*J. Agric.
+# publication_short: "*J. Agric.
 Robot.*"

-abstract: "This study explores the application of computer vision techniques for accurate and non-invasive yield estimation in various agricultural settings.
-We propose a novel deep learning model that leverages high-resolution imagery captured by drones and ground-based sensors to predict crop yield at different growth stages.
-The model incorporates a multi-task learning approach, simultaneously performing object detection of individual fruits/grains and regression for total yield estimation.
-Our experimental results demonstrate a significant improvement in yield prediction accuracy compared to traditional methods, with an average R-squared value of 0.92 across diverse crop types such as corn, wheat, and apples.
-The system is designed for real-time processing, enabling farmers to make timely decisions regarding irrigation, fertilization, and harvesting.
-Key contributions include: (1) a robust dataset of annotated images for yield estimation, (2) a deep learning architecture optimized for agricultural imaging, and (3) a comprehensive evaluation of the system's performance under varying environmental conditions."
+abstract: "Traditional methods for estimating the number of grape clusters in a vineyard generally involve manually counting the number of clusters per vine in a subset of the vineyard and scaling by the total number of vines; a technique that can be laborious, costly, and with an accuracy that depends on the size of the sample.
+We demonstrate that traditional cluster counting has a high variance in yield estimate accuracy and is highly sensitive to the particular counter and choice of the subset of counted vines.
+We propose a simple computer vision-based method for improving the reliability of these yield estimates using cheap and easily accessible hardware for growers.
+This method detects, tracks, and counts clusters and shoots in videos collected using a smartphone camera that is driven or walked through the vineyard at night.
+With a random selection of calibration data, this method achieved an average cluster count error of 4.9% across two growing seasons and two cultivars by detecting and counting clusters.
+Traditional methods yielded an average cluster count error of 7.9% across the same dataset.
+Moreover, the proposed method yielded a maximum error of 12.6% while the traditional method yielded a maximum error of 23.5%.
+The proposed method can be deployed before flowering, while the canopy is sparse, which improves maximum visibility of clusters and shoots, generalizability across different cultivars and growing seasons, and earlier yield estimates compared to prior work in the area."

 # Summary.
 An optional shortened abstract.
-summary: "A computer vision-based deep learning model for accurate and non-invasive crop yield estimation using drone and ground-based imagery, achieving 0.92 R-squared."
+summary: "We developed a computer vision system that uses videos taken with a smartphone to estimate grape yield more accurately and efficiently than traditional manual counting methods."

 tags:
 - Computer Vision
 - Yield Estimation
 - Precision Agriculture
-- Deep Learning
-- Robotics
+- Viticulture
 featured: true

-url_pdf: 'https://example.com/computer-vision-yield-estimation-paper.pdf' # Placeholder for actual PDF
+url_pdf: 'https://www.frontiersin.org/journals/agronomy/articles/10.3389/fagro.2021.648080/full' # Placeholder for actual PDF
-url_code: 'https://github.com/your-lab/computer-vision-yield-estimation' # Placeholder for actual GitHub repo
+# url_code: 'https://github.com/your-lab/computer-vision-yield-estimation' # Placeholder for actual GitHub repo
 url_dataset: ''
 url_poster: ''
-url_project: '/projects/yield-prediction'
+url_project: '/projects/yield_estimation'
 url_slides: ''
 url_source: ''
 url_video: ''

 # Featured image
 image:
-  filename: "Unknown.jpeg"
+  filename: "yield-estimation.png"
-  caption: 'Computer vision system for yield estimation'
+  caption: 'Computer vision system for yield estimation in vineyards'
   focal_point: ""
   preview_only: false